willofindie/vscode-cssvar/README.md

   - Eg: `cssvar.themes: ["dark"]`.
 This will help the extension distinguish between similarly named variables.
 - `cssvar.excludeThemedVariables`: `boolean`
+- `cssvar.unstable`: `string[]`
+  - All unstable features are by default disabled.
+  - Supports specific string constants, pointing to Unstable features:
+    - `"no_sort"` - Disables VSCode's in-built sorting feature for this extension

 *`cssvar.files` should contain relative/absolute path from
 your workspace root folder.*